VincentLiu3/CMF/README.md

 # Collective Matrix Factorization
 This is an implmentation of Collective Matrix Factorization using Newton methond to minimize objective loss.

-# Input Data Format
+# Data Format
 Each relation is stored as a matrix in coordinate format.
 That is, it has three columns: row, col, value.
+For example,
 ```
 3944,2641,2
 4644,2015,3